disidrosi/disidrosi.github.io/content/blog/02-installing-orca-macos/index.md

     "computational chemistry",
     "Mac OS"
 ]
+showTableOfContents: true
+showDateUpdated: true
 ---

-> [!Note] Summary
+{{< lead >}}
-> This post is a step-by-step guide to installing and configuring ORCA, a
-> powerful quantum chemistry software, on macOS with Arm64 architecture.
-It
-> includes steps for downloading packages, setting up Open MPI for parallel
-> computations, and testing the installation with sample calculations.
+This post is a step-by-step guide to installing and configuring ORCA, a powerful quantum chemistry software, on macOS with Arm64 architecture.
+It includes steps for downloading packages, setting up Open MPI for parallel computations, and testing the installation with sample calculations.

-{{% toc %}}
+{{< /lead >}}

 ## What is ORCA?